 “Exposure is a real currency.
 It doesn’t work in the way a lot of people think it works, but it definitely has value.”
 [55:59]

 “If you keep pushing in the direction that you are super passionate about, I think it will eventually bear fruit versus trying to do some flavor of the month.”
 [1:06:59]

-Milanote is a tool for organising your motion graphics projects – everything from the creative brief, mood boards, storyboards – all your pre-production material in one place.
-Watch Evan's series on pre-production where he uses Milanote and shows you how to organised your motion design projects to get better results.
+Milanote is a tool for organizing your motion graphics projects – everything from the creative brief, mood boards, storyboards – all your pre-production material in one place.
+Watch Evan's series on pre-production where he uses Milanote and shows you how to organized your motion design projects to get better results.
 Check out Milanote and sign up for free milanote.com/motionhatch